Published on May 18th, 2021 | by Ruben4

 New regulations for the D.O.
 Jerez-Xérès-Sherry

-You may remember the recent Fino vs Manzanilla conflict, which was actually a wider struggle between Jerez and Sanlúcar which lasted for several years.
+You may remember Fino vs Manzanilla conflict in 2020, which was actually a wider struggle between Jerez and Sanlúcar which lasted for several years.
 There were discussions about the technical differences between Fino and Manzanilla, the production of Fino de Sanlúcar, the representation of Manzanilla within the institutes of the denomination of origin and other matters.
 Over the years numerous debates and confrontations even led to threats about Sanlúcar blowing up the current D.O. structure and starting an entirely separate Consejo Regulador altogether.

 The confrontations ended in May 2021 when an agreement was signed, unblocking the issues that have been hindering the evolution of the regulations for sherry wines.
-This agreement was finalized and validated in August 2021 when the plenary session of the D.O.
-Jerez-Xérès-Sherry approved the changes.
+This agreement was finalized and validated in August 2021 and officially came into force October 10, 2022.
 It is the sixth time in its 86-year history that fundamental rules of the denomination are changed.

 We can break down the new regulations into seven major developments.